-This heater is large—think if a full-size suitcase.
-Something to consider if your home and or the room where you will be using this is small or you plan to move it from room to room.
+This heater is large—think: a full-size suitcase.
+Something to consider if your home and/or the room where you will be using this is small or you plan to move it from room to room.

 Produces infrared which heats objects, not the air.
 Comfort Zone Quartz Tower Heater has auto safety shut-off and tip-over protection to help prevent accidents.
 The quartz element glows red making the front grill very hot and hazardous for young children and pets.
 Operates with a fan that cycles on and off.